Representative Esty and Skills21 at EdAdvance

 Project collaborators include: the CT State Department of Education, the CT Community Colleges’ College of Technology, NSF-funded ATE Regional Center for Next Generation Manufacturing, Southern CT State University, the CT Pre-Engineering Program, the CT Business and Industry Association (CBIA), the CT Office of Workforce Competitiveness (OWC), CT Innovations, and a dedicated consortium of school districts and industry partners, including IBM.
 Over 35 schools representing a range of urban, suburban and rural demographics will participate in the two projects over the next three years.

-AMTE and STEMStarter will leverage Skills21’s Launchpad Platform (skills21.org/launch).
+CPI-AMTE and STEMStarter will leverage Skills21’s Launchpad Platform.
 This web-based tool is designed to help students, teachers and mentors engage in authentic hands-on challenges and demonstrate the best of student learning and innovation.
-Jonathan Costa, the Assistant Executive Director for EdAdvance and the Principal Investigator for both projects, indicated “to be awarded two simultaneous grants from the National Science Foundation is a validation of the inventive work of the Skills21 team and a well-deserved recognition of their and our collaborators’ efforts to prepare students for the real-world in 21st century high schools.”
-For more information on the projects, contact Jonathan Costa (email@example.com) or the Skills21 team (firstname.lastname@example.org).
+Jonathan Costa, the Assistant Executive Director for EdAdvance and the Principal Investigator for both projects, indicated “to be awarded two simultaneous grants from the National Science Foundation is a validation of the inventive work of the Skills21 team and a well-deserved recognition of their and our collaborators’ efforts to prepare students for the real world in 21st century high schools.”
+For more information on the projects, contact Jonathan Costa or the Skills21 Team at 860.567.0863.

-- School Fuel - building language-rich learning dialogs for young children and their families with mobile tools
+- School Fuel - building learning dialogs for young children and their families with mobile tools

 - Skills21 STEM Quest - delivering powerful experiential learning that connects the real world with augmented and virtual reality